trevorism/micronaut-utility-beans/Readme.md

 Latest [Version](https://github.com/trevorism/micronaut-utility-beans/releases/latest)

-This simple java library injects correlation id, and authentication tokens into requests.
+This simple java library injects authentication tokens into HTTPS requests.

 ## How to Use